superrat11231/Horace-men/README.md

 # Unblocked Games website

 ## Description:
 Another unblocked games website.
 Though this one looks like it was copied straight from tag-2, I hand coded the styles and files (I only took the games from other websites).
-I sometimes change the address and name to counter getting blocked by Cisco.
+I sometimes change the address and name to counter getting blocked by Go Guardian.

 ## Website features:
 * Redirects to Google drive after 200 seconds 🕙